 - Postpartum depression

 Clinical depression, formally referred to as major depressive disorder, is the most common type of depression and one of the most common mental health disorders in the United States.

 To be diagnosed with clinical depression, you must exhibit five or more of the above symptoms and experience them once a day for more than two weeks.
 Women are more prone to clinical depression compared to men.
-Major depressive disorder can be triggered by substance use disorders, certain medical conditions include low thyroid and cancer, and certain medications, specifically long-term steroids.
+Major depressive disorder can be triggered by substance use disorders.
+Certain medical conditions that can contribute to this disorder can include low thyroid and cancer, and certain medications, specifically long-term steroids.

-Seasonal depression, also known as seasonal affective disorder (SAD), is a type of depression that is associated with seasons, particularly late fall and the entire winter seasons.
-Shorter days, colder temperatures and less exposure to light have shown to change our sleep/wake patterns and throw off our “internal clocks” affecting our levels of melatonin, serotonin, and vitamin D.
+Seasonal depression, also known as seasonal affective disorder (SAD), is a type of depression that is associated with seasons, particularly late fall and the entire winter season.
+Shorter days, colder temperatures, and less exposure to light have been shown to change our sleep/wake patterns and throw off our “internal clocks” affecting our levels of melatonin, serotonin, and vitamin D.

 Individuals with seasonal depression must meet the criteria for major depressive disorder with symptoms coinciding with the specific seasons and lasting for at least two years.

 Individuals who live further from the Equator are more at risk for developing seasonal depression compared to individuals who live closer to the Equator.
 One percent of individuals who live in Florida have SAD, whereas nine percent of individuals who live in Alaska have SAD.
 Females are more at risk of developing SAD compared to males, and individuals who have a history of depression or bipolar disorder are also at an increased risk for developing SAD.